perforce/p4prometheus/INSTALL.md

     tar xvf node_exporter-$PVER.linux-amd64.tar.gz
     mv node_exporter-$PVER.linux-amd64/node_exporter /usr/local/bin/

-Create a metrics directory, give ownership to account writing metrics, and make sure it has global read access (so `node_exporter` account can read entries)
+If you are installing on a Helix Core commit or replica server, then create a metrics directory, give ownership to account writing metrics, and make sure it has global read access (so `node_exporter` account can read entries)

     mkdir /hxlogs/metrics
     chown perforce:perforce /hxlogs/metrics